-Risks in Derivatives Trading on the SWFX Swiss Forex Marketplace
+Risks in Foreign Exchange Trading on the SWFX Swiss Forex Marketplace

-The Client confirms that Dukascopy Europe IBS AS (hereinafter "Dukascopy Europe") has provided him with the enclosed "Brochure on Risks in Derivatives Trading on the SWFX Swiss Forex Marketplace" describing the nature and disclosing the risks in foreign exchange and other derivatives trading activities.
-The Client confirms that he has reviewed the brochure and understood the structure, the risks and the costs associated with foreign exchange trading (hereinafter "Forex" or "FX") and contracts for difference (hereinafter "CFD").
-All together - "Derivatives".
+The Client confirms that Dukascopy Europe IBS AS (hereinafter "Dukascopy Europe") has provided him with the enclosed "Brochure on Risks in Foreign Exchange Trading on the SWFX Swiss Forex Marketplace" describing the nature and disclosing the risks in foreign exchange trading activities.
+The Client confirms that he has reviewed the brochure and understood the structure, the risks and the costs associated with foreign exchange trading (hereinafter "Forex" or "FX").